 This is where things start to get wonky.

-When these uncomfortable symptoms appear, we naturally reach out for food because guess what?
+When these uncomfortable symptoms appear, we naturally reach for food because guess what?

-When we eat and digest we go back to the anabolic phase and we are no longer in repair mode so our bodies stop cleaning out the toxins.
-Since there are no more toxins surging out through our system, the detox symptoms stop and we no longer feel like crapola.
+When we eat and digest we go back to that first phase of digestion, the anabolic phase, and when that happens, we are no longer in repair mode, so the body stops cleaning out toxins.
+Since there are no more toxins surging through the system (at the moment anyway), the detox symptoms momentarily stop and we no longer feel like shit.

-So when our diet is filled with lots of crap food, we keep eating not because we’re truly hungry, but because our appetite tells us to keep eating so we can feel better and stop the discomfort of detoxing.
-Sounds a lot like self-preservation to me.
+So when the diet is filled with lots of crap food, we keep eating not because we’re truly hungry, but because our appetite tells us to keep eating so that we can feel better and stop the discomfort of detoxing.

 And here’s the thing.

 We’re not even conscious that the reason we keep eating is to stop the detox symptoms.

 Remember how I told you that the body is always trying to reach homeostasis?
 Well part of homeostasis is feeling good.